Skip to main content

 What Is Child Custody?

 Child custody refers to the legal arrangement determining which parent or guardian has the right and responsibility to make decisions for a child’s well-being and where the child will reside.
 It encompasses physical custody (where the child lives) and legal custody (decision-making authority).
 In Texas, the court considers the child’s best interests when deciding custody arrangements.
 Factors such as the child’s age, stability, parental involvement, and the ability to provide a safe environment all play crucial roles in determining custody.
+Hiring a professional family law firm in Texas can make the custody process much smoother for all parties involved.

 Physical Custody vs. Legal Custody